schemalex/schemalex/README.md

 -t[=true]     Enable/Disable transaction in the output (default: true)

 "before" and "after" may be a file path, or a URI.
-Special URI schemes "mysql", "local-git", are supported on top of "file".
+Special URI schemes "mysql" and "local-git" are supported on top of "file".
 If the special path "-" is used, it is treated as stdin

 Examples: